ajaymin28/Aruco_python/README.md

 In Aruco_python calibration can be done two ways.

-1.using chess board.
+1.Using chess board.
-2.using aruco board.
+2.Using aruco board.

-I prefer using chess board (refer main method in calibaration/aruco.py)/ -> rename the yaml file to the same name as main directory yaml file (must).

-for calibrating using aruco (refer calibration/main.py)
+# For calibrating using aruco (refer calibration/main.py)

 Once it says calibration done and data written in file.
 Copy the calibrated yaml file to the main directory and replace the older file (must).

+# For calibrating using chessboard (refer calibration/aruco.py)

+Rename the yaml file to the same name as main directory yaml file (must).

-now just run the main.py
+Now just run the root main.py

-->make sure you put all files in one directory.
+Make sure you put all files in one directory.

+1. 3dObj file & Mtl file
+2. camera_matrix

 ```